ManaforceStudios/UE5_Metaballs/README.md

-Please, make sure that completely installed Microsoft Visual Studio 2019 and Unreal Engine 4.25
+Please make sure that Microsoft Visual Studio 2019 is installed and Unreal Engine is at 4.25 or later.

 Original Author: Andrey Harchenko